-I operate a professional rat removal business in Orlando Florida, where there's a lot of rats.
+click here for your area, where there's a lot of rats.
 I've seen hundreds of cases, and am an expert on getting rid of rats.
-The first and most important principle to know is that in order to

-completely and permanently solve the rat problem, you must stop any rats from getting inside the house in the first place.
+completely & permanently solve the rat problem, you must stop any rats from getting inside the house in the first place.
 They're getting in somehow - they can use a lot of different entry points - vents, ducts, gaps in siding,

 architectural gaps in the eave and fascias, on the roof, under the house, etc. Follow these steps.